yeronimuz/PowerMeter/README.md

   available after 10 retries, the application will exit.
 * The MAC address of the first NIC that returns a MAC address will be used to identify the sensor in the domotics system.
-* The serial port reader operates in it's own process.
-Next to the main thread there are two other threads, one for creating sensor value readings out of the P1 datagrams, the second thread is responsible for pushing the sensor values to the mqtt broker.
+* The serial port reader operates in it's own process, using 'cu' (which makes it Linux only).
+* Next to the main thread there are two other threads,
+* one for creating sensor value readings out of the P1 datagrams,
+* the second thread is responsible for pushing the sensor values to the mqtt broker.

 ## Starting the power meter application
 The built jar should be started with